All hands on deck to clean up a troubled corner

 The Boston Sun: “Boisterous and Contentious, Long Island Bridge Meeting Chugs On”

-Jon Santiago said: “The Bridge will save lives and bring families back together…I hope we can come together to save the lives of my patients, and to save my community, which can no longer bear the brunt.”
+State Rep. Jon Santiago: “The Bridge will save lives and bring families back together…I hope we can come together to save the lives of my patients, and to save my community, which can no longer bear the brunt.”

 AP: “In health care debate, price control techniques weighed”